-Depending on how far north you are in the Nordic and Scandinavian countries, a February day averages from 18 to 34 F (-7 C to 1 C) with an average of 22 F (-5 C).
+Depending on how far north you are in the Nordic and Scandinavian countries, a February day averages from 18 degrees to 34 degrees Fahrenheit (-7 degrees to 1 degree Celsius).
 Constant freezing is also not unusual in the northern parts of the countries.
 February has some of the lowest temperatures and can be windy.

 What to Pack

 Be prepared for one of the coldest months of the year.
 If you are you headed to the Arctic Circle, bring sturdy boots for walking on snow and ice, a down-filled waterproof outfit, hat, gloves, and a scarf.
 If you will be visiting the cities, bring a down jacket and maybe a wool overcoat.
 For winter sports activities, bring insulated skiing gear.

 No matter the country you plan on visiting as your final destination, an insulated coat, gloves, hat, and scarf are the bare minimum for travelers in February.
 It is a good idea to pack long underwear, which can be worn under clothing every day.
 It is better to have a heavy suitcase full of warm clothes than to freeze during your vacation or business trip.

 Winter sports fans are in for a treat, especially in the region's famous ski resorts.
 In addition to skiing, there's ice fishing, bobsledding, snowshoeing, and snowmobiling.

 - Sami National Day: February 6 is a celebration of an accord of the indigenous people of Norway, Sweden, and Finland.

 - Vinterjazz: In Denmark in February, you can check out this winter festival with jazz greats from around the world.